 Make Your DIY Desk Risers

-Several methods exist for making your own table feet extenders or desk risers.
+If you’re planning to take the DIY route, there are several methods you can do to make your own table feet extenders or desk risers.
 One way is to take wood boards, split them to the appropriate size, and then pile them each other until the wanted height is reached.

 Another solution is to stack cinder blocks or bricks until the desired height is reached.